1) Are you a traditional publisher, or do I have to pay to have my book published by you?

 "If such revised, corrected and/or supplemented materials are not delivered in a timely manner" can we specify an exact time?

 We can't put a specific time limit on it at the moment, as it's going to depend on your production schedule, which can vary.
-You can see how the production schedule generally works under Question 4 in the FAQ.
+You can see how the production schedule generally works under Question 4.

 19) In Section III: Royalties in the publishing contract you mention that we get 40% of publisher compensation.
 How are net receipts for ebooks defined?

 Depends on how much the retailers and distributors charge.
-We distribute ePubs through Ingram and mobi (Kindle) through Amazon.
+We distribute ePubs through Ingram and Amazon.
+Your book will be available on pretty much every online store that sells books in English.

 20) What is the 'distribution charge'?